NgocNhanNe/M-Expense-Application/README.md

 # M-Expense Application
-The application supports a employee to record and manage expenses in their business trip effiectively and easily.
+The application supports a employee to record and manage expenses in their business trip effectively and easily.
 The application is implemented through Android operating system and developed by Java programming language.

 The project is constructed by me and my partner.
 The following is information of my team.